Morné Ferreira: International

+Ferreira was appointed as a referee to the 2023 and 2024 editions of the World Rugby u20 Championships held in South Africa.
+During the 2024 competition, he refereed the semi final encounter between England and Ireland.
+Also in 2024, Ferreira was selected as part of a 12-man referee team to officiate at the 2024 Paris Olympic Games.

+During the End-of-year Internationals in November 2024, Ferreira refereed his first test match abroad when he was appointed as the referee for the match between Spain and Fiji.

 Personal life

 Ferreira has a Master's degree in Neuro and Exercise Physiology obtained from the University of Pretoria.
 He is the younger brother of JP Ferreira, who is currently the defence coach at Bath Rugby in England.